 Take “Challenge Oaths” if someone challenges your right to vote.
 You have the right to cast a regular ballot if you can complete the oaths required of you.
 N.Y.
 Elec.
 Law § 8-504.

-Receive instructions from a poll worker on how to use voting equipment before you close the voting booth.
+Receive instructions from a poll worker on how to use voting equipment before you enter the voting booth.
 N.Y.
 Elec.
 Law § 8-306.

 Vote without an ID unless you are a first-time voter who registered by mail and did not provide identification.